-\Class of 2023 & 2024 are enrolled as combined AEODO/MBA Residency (MBA Teachout concluded June 2022)
+Class of 2024 is enrolled as combined AEODO/MBA Residency (MBA Teachout concluded June 2022)

-\Class of 2025 enrolled as AEODO Certificate only program
+Class of 2025 and 2026 are enrolled as AEODO Certificate only program

 About the Profession

 According to the American Association of Orthodontists, "Just as there are specialists in medicine (such as cardiologists, gastroenterologists, neurologists, etc.), there are specialists in dentistry.
 Orthodontists are dental specialists who dedicate their professional lives to correcting misaligned teeth and jaws."
 Orthodontists are qualified dentists, who after graduating from dental school, go on to additional full-time university-based education in an accredited orthodontic residency program supervised by orthodontists.
 That training lasts at least two academic years-sometimes more.
 By learning about tooth movement (orthodontics) and guidance of facial development (dentofacial orthopedics), Orthodontists are the uniquely trained experts in dentistry to straighten teeth and align jaws.